genxium/Ubuntu14InitScripts/database/mysql/README.md

 and refer to https://wiki.centos.org/HowTos/Network/IPTables for details of operation.

-A possible rule like `INPUT --sport 3306 ... -j DROP` could be jamming remote access to a live MySQL server.
+A possible rule like `INPUT --dport 3306 ... -j DROP` or `OUTPUT --sport 3306 ... -j DROP` could be jamming remote access to a live MySQL server.

 ## 3.2 ufw